HemantKumar01/updateMe/README.md

 # updateMe
-check for updates in websites and email you about any changes
+A script which automatically checks for updates in websites and email you about any changes

 # Usage